 Adding a type 1 AGN to the mixed stellar population modelled by \texttt{CIGALE} does not significantly improve the SED fitting beyond 0.66\micron.
-Top and middle panels from Fig.~\ref{fig:SED_AGNs} show how the type 1 AGN starts to dominate the emission only above 0.9\micron and the best-fit modelled F770W and F1000W fluxes are well below the observed values by factors 1.5 and 2, respectively.
-The type 1 AGN is modelled in \texttt{SYNTHESIZER-AGN} by a QSO composite template (see Sect.~\ref{subsec:SED_fitting}) which includes the contribution from broad emission lines and the dust emission in the optical-red and near-infrared spectral range.
-Top and bottom panels in Fig.~\ref{fig:SED_AGNs} shows that the QSO template is almost flat until rest-frame \simi1\micron and it is not able to reproduce the observed fluxes in the MIRI reddest filters.
-Only when including an ad-hoc extra dusty torus (\ie highly obscured QSO, see Sect.~\ref{subsec:SED_fitting}) the modelled F770W and F1000W fluxes (257 and 258\nJy, respectively) are compatible with the observed ones.
+The top and middle panels from Fig.~\ref{fig:SED_AGNs} show how the type 1 AGN starts to dominate the emission only above 0.9\micron and the best-fit modelled F770W and F1000W fluxes are well below the observed values by factors 1.5 and 2, respectively.
+The type 1 AGN is modelled in \texttt{SYNTHESIZER-AGN} by a QSO composite template (see Sect.~\ref{subsec:SED_fitting}) that includes the contribution from broad emission lines and the dust emission in the optical-red and near-infrared spectral range.
+The top and bottom panels in Fig.~\ref{fig:SED_AGNs} show that the QSO template is almost flat until rest-frame \simi1\micron and it is not able to reproduce the observed fluxes in the MIRI reddest filters.
+Only when including an ad hoc extra dusty torus (\ie highly obscured QSO, see Sect.~\ref{subsec:SED_fitting}) are the modelled F770W and F1000W fluxes (257 and 258\nJy, respectively) compatible with the observed ones.
 However, the addition of this extra hot dust emission to the empirical spectrum of the QSO is not physically justified.
-As shown in Figure~\ref{fig:SED_templates}, the $>$0.7\micron emission from the empirical \z\simi1 QSO SED agrees with the spectrum of the \z{}\eqq7.1 luminous QSO J1120+0641, for which JWST/MIRI spectroscopy has revealed a dust emission in the dusty torus with a temperature of about 1400\,K \citep{Bosman2024}.
-This agreement in the SED between the low-intermediate-\z and high-\z QSOs difficults the physical justification for the presence of such an extra dusty torus emission.
+As is shown in Figure~\ref{fig:SED_templates}, the $>$0.7\micron emission from the empirical \z\simi1 QSO SED agrees with the spectrum of the \z{}\eqq7.1 luminous QSO J1120+0641, for which JWST/MIRI spectroscopy has revealed a dust emission in the dusty torus with a temperature of about 1400\,K \citep{Bosman2024}.
+This agreement in the SED between the low-intermediate-\z and high-\z QSOs makes the physical justification for the presence of such an extra dusty torus emission difficult.

 We consider next the presence of a type 2 AGN, whose UV and optical emission is expected to be obscured by the torus.
 According to the \texttt{CIGALE} best-fit model, the steep optical and near-IR continuum from the type 2 AGN emission increases the SED modelled fluxes up to 254\nJy for the F770W filter, being compatible with the MIRI measured fluxes (see Table~\ref{tab:SED_fluxes}).
 Despite the F1000W photometry not being taken into account during the SED fitting due to its low significance, the type 2 scenario yields a F1000W flux (285\nJy) compatible within the uncertainties, whereas the SED best-fit lies below the upper limit for F2100W.
 Although the available AGN models in \texttt{CIGALE} do not include the contribution from the emission lines produced by the AGN, the analysis carried out indicates that assuming a type 2 AGN yields a better agreement with the observed MIRI fluxes (\ie\,optical to red continuum SED slope) than using different type 1 scenarios.